AlekseyKolesnikov/CHMer/readme.txt

 Features:
   * Update HTML titles with tree titles - scans all used htmls and replaces <title>...</title> with the corresponding names of the content tree nodes.
-  * Check unused HTMLs - compares all htmls in the project with all htmls in the project folder.
+  * Simple validation: checks for unused HTMLs and missed files.